 WHAT PROGRAMS WILL I BE ABLE TO VOLUNTEER IN?

 There are a variety of programs to volunteer in.
 Volunteer placement at a specific location is not guaranteed.
-Some activities are:
+Some activities include:

 HOW DO I BECOME A VOLUNTEER WITH THE CITY OF BRAMPTON’S RECREATION VOLUNTEER TEAM?